Partly cloudy, with a low around 66. South wind around 15 mph, with gusts as high as 30 mph.

-Snow likely, mainly after 3am.
-Cloudy, with a low around 25.
-Southeast wind 5 to 10 mph, with gusts as high as 15 mph.
-Chance of precipitation is 70%.
-New snow accumulation of less than a half inch possible.
+A chance of showers and thunderstorms, then showers likely and possibly a thunderstorm after 7pm.
+Cloudy, with a low around 70.
+South wind around 10 mph, with gusts as high as 25 mph.
+Chance of precipitation is 60%.
+New rainfall amounts between a quarter and half of an inch possible.

 St. Francis Xavier Parish initiated a process of Prophetic Planning in 2010, facilitated by the Reid Group ofSeattle, WA.
 The outcome of this parish-wide investment of time and energy is the a vision statement and set of goals and strategies that will carry and sustain our people and ministries through 2016.